jeffersongomesBR/jeffersongomesBR/README.md

 - 👋 Hi, I’m @jeffersongomesBR
-- 👀 I’m interested in gamedev and microcontrollers
+- 👀 I’m interested in code
-- 🌱 I’m currently learning electronics
+- 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on gamedev
+- 💞️ I’m looking to collaborate on anything new
-- 📫 How to reach me discord: JeffGBR#4141 (40% chance of answer)
+- 📫 How to reach me:
+  jeffersongomes018@gmail.com
+  discord: JeffGBR#4141
+  whatsapp: +5521991646755

 <!---
 jeffersongomesBR/jeffersongomesBR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.